ART PRACTICE

 Il Quarto Stato

-Within the research of Penzo+Fiore, glass is considered the fourth state of matter.
-From a physical point of view, it is a distinctive material: an amorphous solid without crystalline lattice, able to take form without becoming rigidly fixed.
-This technical nature of glass — stable and yet transformable — becomes the conceptual center around which the works unfold.
+Within the research of Penzo+Fiore, glass is understood as the fourth state of matter.
+From a physical perspective, it is an amorphous solid, capable of maintaining form without crystallizing into a fixed structure.
+This material condition becomes the conceptual core of the work.

 Materials

-Time is a modular work conceived as a chandelier and activated in different forms: as an autonomous sculpture, as an installation, and as a performative action.
-The work is structured around a suspended body made of Murano glass, conceived not as a functional object but as a sculptural dispositif capable of transforming in relation to space and context.
+Time is a modular work conceived as a chandelier and activated as sculpture, installation, and performative device.
+The suspended body in Murano glass is not conceived as a functional object, but as a structure subject to gravity, movement, and temporal tension.

-In its performative version, Time is set in motion by the input of a performer, causing it to oscillate toward a second performer.
-The latter articulates a long countdown, naming the years that move backward from the present moment of the action to the birth year of the oldest person still alive at the time the performance is carried out.
-Time is not symbolically represented but physically traversed as measure, rhythm, and tension between two bodies and a suspended object.
+In its performative configuration, the chandelier is set in motion by one performer while a second performer articulates a long countdown, moving backward from the present moment to the birth year of the oldest living person at the time of the action.
+Time is traversed as rhythm and measure, rather than represented symbolically.

 Materials